bellangerq/neige-theme/README.md

 ### Add new post

-To create new blog posts, follow these steps:
+To create a new blog post, follow these steps:

 1. Create a `.md` file in the `_posts` folder (example: `YYYY-MM-DD-post.md`).
 2. Add the following properties in the YAML Front Matter: